genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 	...
 }
 ```
-Some items you'll likely want to copy over are `eventListeners` and other non-attribute configuration elements on your custom element.
+Some items you'll probably want to copy over are `eventListeners` and other non-attribute configuration elements on your custom element.

 ## Examples

-### Simple Example
+### Simple example

 Simple example with a vertical split and two items that will take up equal space.